Combat diver moving underwater with a diver propulsion device during water-based tactical operations conditioning.

 Cold water conditioning: progressive cold water exposure develops peripheral vasoconstriction efficiency, improves cold tolerance, and reduces the performance impact of cold immersion.
 This acclimatization is a genuine physiological adaptation that makes a measurable difference in performance during cold water operations.
 Operators who regularly train in cold water tolerate it significantly better than those who only encounter cold water operationally.
 The full physiological picture of how cold and water stress affect maritime training performance is covered in cold and water stress in maritime training for operators who want the complete framework.

 Heat and humidity conditioning: maritime operators in tropical environments face heat-humid combinations that are more physiologically demanding than dry heat at equivalent temperatures.
-Heat acclimatization through deliberate training in heat and humidity, established over ten to fourteen days of progressive heat exposure, is the primary adaptation tool.
+Heat acclimatization, deliberate training in heat and humidity, built over the ten-to-fourteen-day window that heat-physiology researchers (Périard and colleagues, 2015) identify as the point where the core adaptations are essentially complete, is the primary adaptation tool.
 Aerobic fitness provides partial heat tolerance, but specific heat acclimatization provides adaptations that aerobic fitness alone does not.

 Frequently Asked Questions